Skip to main content

 Standalone starts at 4.2.18 (the library version at the time of the release-pipeline switchover).
 Future vX.Y.Z tags advance from there and do not collide with legacy tags.

-All three workflows trigger automatically when their version changes on main.
-There is one manual step per release: merge the bump PR.
+The library and standalone tracks are versioned by Changesets; the VS Code extension is bumped manually (it is excluded in .changeset/config.json#ignore).
+All three publish workflows trigger automatically when their version changes on main.
+There is one manual step per release: merge the version PR.

 Cut a release